18F/sql_insert_writer/README.md

 ## Features

 - Accepts [SQLAlchemy database URLs](http://docs.sqlalchemy.org/en/latest/core/engines.html) with `--db` option.
 Defaults to environment variable `$DATABASE_URL`.
-- Any number of source tables; columns chosen in
+- Any number of source tables; columns chosen in order specified
 - Any number of tuples in `VALUES` clause with `--tuples` option

 ## Planned features